Rules and Roles

 Rules for video editing:

-- There should be no zooming in on the puppets while students’ performance is being video-recorded;
+• There should be no zooming in on the puppets while students’ performance is being video recorded; the camera should be in a fixed position for the duration of the show.

-- Special effects (see No. 3 of the judging criteria) can only be used during the video-recording of students’ performance and not after; and
+• Sound effects can only be used during the video-recording of students’ performance and not added afterwards.

 Remark: If schools do not follow the above rules, marks will be deducted.